-The Cochlear Nucleus 24 cochlear implant system is intended for use in children 9 months to 24 months of age who have bilateral profound sensorineural hearing loss and demonstrate limited benefit from appropriate bilateral hearing aids.
+The CI624 cochlear implant with Slim 20 electrode is intended for use in children 9 months to 24 months of age who have bilateral profound sensorineural hearing loss and demonstrate limited benefit from appropriate bilateral hearing aids.

-Children 2 years of age or older may demonstrate severe to profound hearing loss bilaterally.
+Children two years of age or older may demonstrate severe to profound hearing loss bilaterally.

-In younger children, limited benefit is defined as lack of progress in the development of simple auditory skills in conjunction with appropriate amplification and participation in intensive aural habilitation over a 3 month to 6 month period.
+In younger children, limited benefit is defined as lack of progress in the development of simple auditory skills in conjunction with appropriate amplification and participation in intensive aural habilitation over a three month to six month period.
 It is recommended that limited benefit be quantified on a measure such as the Meaningful Auditory Integration Scale or the Early Speech Perception test.

-In older children, limited benefit is defined as ≤ 30% correct on the open set Multisyllabic Lexical Neighborhood Test (MLNT) or Lexical Neighborhood Test (LNT), depending upon the child's cognitive and linguistic skills.
-A 3 month to 6 month hearing aid trial is recommended for children without previous aided experience.
+In older children, limited benefit is defined as $\leq$ 30% correct on the open set Multisyllabic Lexical Neighborhood Test (MLNT) or Lexical Neighborhood Test (LNT), depending upon the child's cognitive and linguistic skills.
+A three month to six month hearing aid trial is recommended for children without previous aided experience.

-Unilateral Hearing Loss (UHL) / Single Sided Deafness (SSD)
+Unilateral hearing loss (UHL) / single sided deafness (SSD)